JoeFu/alportal-document/docs/front-end/composable.md

 ## Popper

-This provides a wrapper for handling the configuration of a simple Popper based dismissable dialog.
+This provides a wrapper for handling the configuration of a simple Popper based dismissible dialog.
 This uses [Popper](key-libraries.md#popper).

 Given a: